greatxue/coding_language/cpp_tut/12_cpp_efficiency.md

 # 12. Efficiency

+> The Array Model, The List-based Model, The Two-stack, Efficiency Analysis

 A ***computer program*** is a collection of instructions that can be executed by a computer to perform a specific task.

 Niklaus Emil Wirth: **Algorithms + Data Structures = Programs**